Qidong County: Geography

-Located in the central south of Hunan Province, the county is bordered to the north by Hengyang and Shaodong Counties, to the west by Shaoyang and Dong'an Counties, to the south by Lengshuitan District of Yongzhou, Qiyang County, to the east by Changning City and Hengnan County.
+Located in the central south of Hunan Province, the county is bordered to the north by Hengyang and Shaodong Counties, to the west by Shaoyang and Dong'an Counties, to the south by Lengshuitan District of Yongzhou, Qiyang County, and to the east by Changning City and Hengnan County.

 Qidong means the east of Qiyang County, the county was named after its location.
 It lies in the southwest of Hengyang and the northern bank of the middle reaches of the Xiang River.
 It is long and narrow from east to west, with higher altitudes in the north and low in the south.
 The terrain is tilted northwest to southeast, with the Siming Mountains encroaching on the west, and the Qishan Mountains stretching on the southwest, the generalized Dayun Mountains runs through the northeastern portion with the county seat at its feet.
 The Xiang-Gui railway, Xiang-Gui High-speed Railway, G322 National Highway, G72 Quannan Expressway, Hunan provincial route S210 and S317 have passed through its territory.
 The county is known as the Gorgeous Throat of Xiang-Gui.